 Ensure ENC (node.rb) and report (foreman.rb) scripts are updated to supply

 client SSL certificates.

 Without authentication, sensitive information and power is available to all,

 so improve security out of the box.

-#1 Updated by Sam Kottler about 4 years ago
+#1 Updated by Sam Kottler over 4 years ago

 - Category changed from External Nodes to Security